FluBBaOfWard/SwanGBA/README.md

 * D-pad is mapped to WS Y1-Y4.
 * A, B, X & Y are mapped to WS X1-X4.

+## Games

+There are 2 games that I know of that has serious problems.

+* Chou Denki Card Game: You need to initialize NVRAM, this is the last item on the first page (初期化).
+* Mahjong Touryuumon, speed too fast.

+There are a couple of games that have visual glitches.

+* Digimon - Anode Tamer & Cathode Tamer, missing background gradient in battles.
+* Final Fantasy, Sprites show in dialog windows.
+* Final Lap 2000, incorrect road colors.
+* Final Lap Special - GT & Formula Machine, incorrect road colors.
+* From TV Animation One Piece - Grand Battle Swan Colosseum, incorrect sky color.
+* Makaimura, first boss sprites are glitchy.
+* Romancing Sa-Ga, sprites overlap text boxes.
+* Sorobang, needs all 1024 tiles in 4color mode.
+* WonderSwanColor BIOS, needs all 1024 tiles in 4color mode.

 ## Credits

 ```text